gabsillis/iceicle/doc/index.rst

 * ``b_adv`` a table the size of the number of **spatial** dimensions for the nonlinear advection term :math:`b_j` in burgers equation

 .. note::
-   The Spacetime burgers equation will have ``ndim-1`` elements because of the one time dimension.
+   The Spacetime burgers equation will have ``ndim-1`` fields because of the one time dimension.

 =================
 Initial Condition